funtoo/keychain/README.rst

-To learn more about the many things that ``keychain`` can do, including alternate shell support, consult the keychain man page, or type ``keychain --help`` for a full list of command options.
+To learn more about the many things that ``keychain`` can do, including alternate shell support, consult the keychain man page, or type ``keychain --help | less`` for a full list of command options.

 I also recommend you read my original series of articles about `OpenSSH`_ that I wrote for IBM developerWorks, called ``OpenSSH Key Management``.
 Please note